By Michael Brill

 CIE RGB, XYZ

-The CIELab space (or CIEL*a*b* or simply “Lab”) is a refinement defined in 1976.
-CIELab is intended to be perceptually uniform, meaning that the space between mapped colors corresponds to their visual differences.
+The CIELAB space (with coordinates L*,a*,b*) is a coordinate remapping of the matching space XYZ.
+CIELAB, defined in 1976, is intended to be perceptually uniform, meaning that the distance between mapped colors corresponds to their visual differences.

 - L*: Lightness, from black (0) to white (100)

 - a*: Amount of green (-) to red (+)

 - b*: Amount of blue (-) to yellow (+)